 Pop up sprinklers or sub surface drippers?

-If your thinking about putting in a watering system for your lawn, you’ll no doubt ask the question, “should I use underground drippers or sprinklers?”
-It’s a good question and almost everyone asks it when planning their irrigation project.
+If you're thinking about putting in a watering system for your lawn, you may find yourself asking the question, “should I use underground drippers or sprinklers?”
+It’s a good question and of course there are pro's and con's to each.

 Sub Surface Drippers:

 - Drippers are more water efficient.
-This type of system uses less water than sprinklers to do the same job – up to 50% less!
-Because the water is delivered straight to the root zone, there is no run off, no evaporation, no wind blowing the water off target
+This type of system uses less water than sprinklers to do the same job as water is delivered straight to the root zone

-- Dripper systems are more expensive to buy upfront than sprinkler systems – up to 3 times more.
+- Dripper systems are more expensive to buy upfront than sprinkler systems – up to twice as much.
 This can be a deterrent to choosing this type of system but if you consider the savings you’ll make in the amount of water you use, a dripper system will eventually claw back that extra upfront cost.
-We recon the return on investment is around 4 years.

 - The drippers can get clogged with lawn roots over time.
 This is called root intrusion and happens because the lawn roots will always want to hunt down the water source.
 The traditional way to prevent this is by injecting chemicals down the pipes to kill off the roots.
 Because we don’t like the idea of this, we sell a brand of dripper pipe called Rainbird Coppershield.
 Through its innovative design, they guarantee it against root intrusion without the use of chemicals.